vexr/atcmon/README.md

 ## Dependencies Installation

-This script requires two dependencies: `bc` and `jq`.
-These dependencies will be automatically installed on the first run if they are not already present on your system.
 > [!IMPORTANT]
 > This script relies on two dependencies: `bc` and `jq`.
 They will be automatically installed during the first run if not already present on your system.
 You may be prompted for elevated permissions during this process.